HUST-OS/xv6-k210/README.md

 ## Run on k210 board
 Instead of the original file system, xv6-k210 runs with FAT32.
 You might need an SD card with FAT32 format.
 To start `shell`, you need to rename the "_init" and "_sh" in the "/xv6-user" to "init" and "sh" after building, then copy them to the root of your SD card.
+Also, you can copy other programs start with "\_".
 Or you can directly run the command as below with your SD card connected to your PC (SD card reader required).

 Warning: this will format your SD card and clean your original data!